peterwittek/somoclu/README.md

     --with-cuda=/path/to/cuda           Set path for CUDA

 Somoclu looks for CUDA in /usr/local/cuda.
 If your installation is not there, then specify the path with this parameter.
 If you do not want CUDA enabled, set the parameter to ```--without-cuda```.

+Acknowledgment
+==
+This work was supported by the European Commission Seventh Framework Programme under Grant Agreement Number FP7-601138 PERICLES and by the AWS in Education Machine Learning Grant award.